-At each reporting date, an assessment was made as to whether there was any objective evidence of impairment in the value of a financial asset classified as either available-for-sale, loans and receivables or investments in subsidiaries.
+At each reporting date, an assessment was made as to whether there was any objective evidence of impairment in the value of a financial asset classified as either available-for-sale or loans and receivables.
 Impairment losses were recognised if an event had occurred which would have had an adverse impact on the expected future cash flows of an asset and the expected impact could be reliably estimated.